ginelles/ginelles/README.md

-🌻 hello! i'm @ginelles (she/her), a sophomore at Stanford University interested in leveraging the quantification of human patterns with our technology, particularly human-computer interaction and human-centered artificial intelligence!
+🌻 hello! i'm @ginelles (she/her), an undergrad at Stanford University interested in leveraging the quantification of human patterns with our technology, particularly human-computer interaction and human-centered artificial intelligence!